jiangwu0228/wu-cms/NoteBook.md

 How can we make standardization, is there any document?

 Such as which should be abstract?
 Which should be in separate file.

-we dev project as component so if the component only use once so don't need be in separate file?

-and interface should be in separate file?

 router redirect check token